-Lyrebird College provides an inclusive learning environment for students from foundation to year 10.
+Lyrebird College provides an inclusive learning environment for students aged 5 – 18.
 The school provides a highly individualised curriculum based on assessment using the Victorian Curriculum F-10 and Ability Based Learning and Education Support (ABLES).

 Our curriculum embraces all areas of academic learning at a level that meets each student’s educational needs.
 We use scientifically proven behaviour interventions to achieve clearly defined goals for each student, ensuring progression, continuity and coherence in learning.